ouktlab/pyadintool/README.md

 * Performance may be affected by other settings
     * sampling frequency
     * amplitude characteristics of low-pass filter used for band limitation
-    * source separation, speech ehnancement, noise reduction and echo cancellation methods
+    * source separation, speech enhancement, noise reduction and echo cancellation methods

 ### Power-based VAD ###
-* Activity estimation based on signal power and its thresholding
+* Activity estimation based on signal power and its threshold parameter
 * Assumptions
     * number of speakers: only one (single speaker)
 * :smile: fast and light
-* :frowning_face: unrobust against noise
+* :frowning_face: un-robust against noise

 ### DNN-HMM VAD ###
 * Activity estimation based on machine learning model: HMM and DNN